 The entrance to the harbour by sea is at the SW end of the limestone harbour between the rounded harbour end and a basalt rock armour sea defence.
 Two red triangular reflective beacons are positioned to guide vessels into the port side of the outer mouth, then a 90°turn to starboard takes you through the inner mouth (4metres wide) and into the secluded mooring points.

 A sill at the inner mouth retains a 1-2 metre mooring depth at the pontoon fingers.This sill inevitably restricts depths on entering at low tide so please take extra care on approach, a depth gauge will be visible on the inner mouth to assist you.
 Although periodically dredged depending on recent weather conditions the outer mouth can silt up to a similar level as the sill.

 Travelling by Road?

-Access to Whiteharbour is via a private lane passing local residences, which unfortunately means you must be either a berth holder, friend of Whiteharbour, or have placed a call in advance to have a look around.
+Access to Whiteharbour is via a private lane passing local residences, which unfortunately means you must be either a berth holder or have placed a call in advance to have a look around.

 Travelling by Sea?

 The sea entrance to the harbour is at the SW end of the harbour, between the rounded harbour end and basalt rock armour.